 - Benefit from two assigned mentors: One from the academy will serve as an authentic executive coach and be aligned with your leadership project.
 The second will be a mentor from your home institution who can support you in developing your project and in implementing what you learn at the academy.

-- Connect with leaders from underrepresented groups (nurse and non-nurse)
+- The limited class size assures the ability to connect with leaders of color and from underrepresented groups (nurse and non-nurse) on a personal level.

 At each step of the way, you’ll benefit from the authentic stories and experiences of real-life, working leaders who share their hard-earned knowledge and skills with you.